-Now we focus on the selected $d\sqrt{n}$ locations corresponding to $\widetilde{\X}$.
-Since $\Pi_1$ and $\Pi_2$ are uniformly distributed from James' perspective, he seems unlikely to estimate the $d\sqrt{n}$ locations selected by $\Pi_1$.
-Nevertheless, James can perform the BAC-type jamming on the length-$n$ sequence $\widehat{\X}$ --- flip $\widehat{X}_i$ with probability approximately $p/q$ if $Z_i=1$, and does not flip $\widehat{X}_i$ if $Z_i = 0$ (as described in Section~\ref{sec:upperbound}).
-Effectively, this attack roughly flips $p$ fraction of zeros and $(1-q)p/q$ fraction of ones of $\widetilde{\X}$, irrespective of the permutations $\Pi_1$ and $\Pi_2$ that Alice and Bob use.
+{\underline{Analysis:}} First note that James can adopt the myopic jamming strategy (described in Section~\ref{sec:upperbound}) to corrupt the length-$n$ transmitted vector $\X$, i.e., flip $X_i$ with probability approximately $p/q$ if $Z_i=1$, and does not flip $X_i$ otherwise.
+This jamming strategy roughly flips $p$ fraction of zeros and $(1-q)p/q$ fraction of ones inside the length-$d\sqrt{n}$ codeword $\widetilde{\X}$, hence it effectively induces a BAC on the $d\sqrt{n}$ slots that carry the codeword $\widetilde{\X}$, with bit flip probabilities $W_{Y|X}(1|0)=p$ and $W_{Y|X}(0|1)= \frac{(1-q)p}{q}$.